Introduction: Wood Products Manufacturing Business

 States have the authority to pass laws governing the transportation of forest products, particularly timber, within their borders.
 Notably, states have established their own transit regulations for the movement of lumber, and these regulations vary from State to State.
-The respective State Forest Division shall issue such pass to the applicant.
+The respective State Forest Division shall issue such a pass to the applicant.
 Depending on the locality, intended use, and species, different states in the nation have varied limits on cutting down trees, which are subject to state-specific laws, rules, and regulations.

-- Third party Certification
+- Third-party Certification

 The Export Promotion Council for Handicrafts (EPCH) was designated by the Ministry of Commerce and Industry as the nodal organization for the certificate of reasonable care adopted by exporters when trading wood.
-The Standard is name “Vriksh” and is standard intended for organizations that want to precisely track and make claims about the legal origin and transport of their products.
+The Standard is named “Vriksh” and is a standard intended for organizations that want to precisely track and make claims about the legal origin and transport of their products.
 It enables businesses to avoid trading in illegally harvested wood and to verify the legality and legal origin of wood and wood products.

 - Network for Certification and Conservation of Forest (NCCF)

-The NCCF is internationally recognized National Forest Management Certification Standard.
+The NCCF is an internationally recognized National Forest Management Certification Standard.
 The major worldwide certification body, the PEFC, has validated NCCF's creation of the first-ever Indian Certification Standard for Forest Management, granting it international significance.
 Many states utilize this system for their forest certification.